 In this station, the goal is to go over the different types of books that you can find on your home page.
 That way, you’ll be better able to find content that meets your needs during the year.

 Not surprisingly, you can find these books in the Books section on the sidebar.

-The compass represents the book that contains all of the explorations on Netmath.
+The binoculars represent the book that contains all of the explorations on Netmath.
 These particular activities are designed allow students to manipulate numerical objects to enhance their understanding of certain mathematical concepts.
 For example, there is an exploration in which students can manipulate money and observe the total value that is updated in real time!

 Unfortunately, the minimum grade suggested to tackle the missions is around the 6th year of primary school.
 However, they are still accessible to all and can be used to pique the curiosity of students in the lower grades.

 Now that we’ve toured all of the options hiding in the existing book menu together, I invite you to go and really explore them to see exactly what they’re all about.